Authentication and authorization in Azure App Service and Azure Functions

 With this option, you don't need to write any authentication code in your app.
 Finer authorization, such as role-specific authorization, can be handled by inspecting the user's claims (see Access user claims).

-Tutorial: Authenticate and authorize users end-to-end in Azure App Service (Windows)
+- Tutorial: Authenticate and authorize users end-to-end in Azure App Service (Windows or Linux)

 - .NET Core integration of Azure AppService EasyAuth (3rd party)

 - Getting Azure App Service authentication working with .NET Core (3rd party)

 Submit and view feedback for